Electric gate restricted access switch guidelines

 - SRP requires customers to install a restricted access switch (RAS) on each existing or proposed main and guest entry gate and restricted exit gates that provides continuous 24-hour access.

 - The RAS must be installed by the customer's gate service company and maintained according to SRP specifications.
 It must be kept in working order for our field personnel.
 If the RAS stops working, it is the customer's responsibility to make the necessary repairs.

 - After the customer has purchased and received the RAS from the distributor listed in chapter 11 of the Electric Service Specifications, the customer will install it in the location shown on the SRP design.

 - SRP will inspect each installation of an RAS to make sure the gate opens and closes.
 SRP assumes no liability for the installation of the switch.

-- New construction installation(s): Any meter(s) associated with the entrance or guest gate and/or restricted exit gate will be required to install an RAS.
-SRP re-inspection fees may apply until an RAS is installed and proven operational on each new main or guest entry gate and/or restricted exit gates.
+- New construction installation(s): Any meter(s) associated with the entrance or guest gate and/or restricted exit gate requires the installation of an RAS.

 - Existing installations: Each installation for existing main or guest entry gates and/or restricted exit gates must be inspected to verify that the RAS is installed and operational.

 Review these guidelines and instructions for installing your SRP restricted access switch (RAS).